syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/BarItem-Types.md

 documentation: ug
 ---

-# BarItem Types in Windows Forms xptoolbar (XPToolbar)
+# BarItem Types in Windows Forms xp toolbar

 The various types of BarItems supported by XPToolBar are,